scholarslab/scholarslab.github.io/collections/_posts/2011-11-12-cross-posted-it-starts-on-day-one.md

     url: http://nowviskie.org/2011/it-starts-on-day-one/
 ---

-(This is a brief essay related to the Scholars' Lab's Praxis Program) Here's a modest proposal for reforming higher education in the humanities and creating a generation of knowledge workers prepared not only to teach, research, and communicate in 21st-century modes, but to govern 21st-century institutions.
+(This is a brief essay related to the Scholars' Lab's Praxis Program.)
+Here's a modest proposal for reforming higher education in the humanities and creating a generation of knowledge workers prepared not only to teach, research, and communicate in 21st-century modes, but to govern 21st-century institutions.

 First, kill all the grad-level methods courses.